-This Proposal has had significant peer review.
-It has also been discussed at the Distribution Workstream prior to submission.
+This Proposal has had significant peer review and has also been subject to discussions at the Distribution Workstream prior to submission.
 It is therefore proposed that this Proposal should proceed directly to consultation for a period of 15 Business Days.